 - The modular nature of the construction, using primarily lightweight materials, assists in simplifying sourcing and delivery of materials.

-- The “meccano” type assembly process allows for the construction of the outer superstructure quickly, therefore the execution of the internal construction and fit out is relatively unaffected by adverse weather conditions.
+- The “meccano” type assembly process allows for the construction of the outer superstructure to be generally completed to lock-up stage faster than traditional building, therefore the execution of the internal construction and fit out is relatively unaffected by adverse weather conditions.

 - One of the main features of the Convertible Building is the unique, lightweight and versatile modular portal frame design and connection details which simplify and speed up the erection process.

 - The open web framing allows for services to be safely and easily routed during construction or retrospectively.
 If required strategically located removable panels can be fitted so that the roof/external wall cavity can be easily accessed.